gottaeat/apathy/README.md

 ```

 #### about proprietary software under apathy-musl
-~~apathy-musl in its current state is completely free software, including the kernel and the firmware.~~
+apathy-musl in its current state is completely free software, including the kernel and the firmware.
-apathy-musl *was* and still mostly is *free software*, except for the firmware blobs in the kernel required by my thinkpad t420 to function properly.

 #### current package count and total system size
 ```
  $  ~: pkg

- > total partition size : 1599.2mib
+ > total partition size : 1584.12mib
- > local package count  : 346
+ > local package count  : 345
  > removed packages     : 7
 ```